Sparkymod/Sparkymod/README.md

 ## I'm Tech enthusiastic, Developer and Gamer 😎
 - 🖥️ I'm a spanish developer, coding mainly in **C#** and **.NET**.
-- 🎮 I love videgames and code, in my free time i code some utilities and play guitar or games.
+- 🎮 I love videogames and code, in my free time i code some utilities and play guitar or games.
 - ✔️ I particularly like data processing, machine learning and simulation.
-- 🧑🏻‍🤝‍🧑🏻 I'm looking foward to collaborate with others developers.
+- 🧑🏻‍🤝‍🧑🏻 I'm looking forward to collaborate with others developers.
 - 🌱 Currently learning everything.🤣
 - 🥅 2021-2022 Goals: Contribute more to Open Source Projects.